| Introduction As we have seen, the head should play a critical and determining

 number of periods to be taught per week for each subject/year

+group is laid down by the ministry.
 The head expects every staff member and student to participate

 in the co-curricular programme by enrolling for one sport